 You can find stickers and decals on various parts of your car.
 However, windshields are the most common places that look like a sticker collection.

-You can deal with various types of stickers on your windshield: parking stickers, city stickers and not to mention those club membership stickers, oil change, AAA decals or sports team stickers.
-Most people that buy used cars or even inherit them from their relatives, have some type of stickers on them.
+You can deal with various types of stickers on your windshield: parking stickers, city stickers and not to mention those club membership stickers, oil changes, AAA decals, or sports team stickers.
+Most people that buy used cars or even inherit them from their relatives have some type of stickers on them.
 Keep in mind that these things have some pretty strong glue on them and they really stick to your windshield.
 You can’t remove them that easily.
 Well isn’t that a sticky situation (pun intended)?

 There are plenty of useful ways to remove stickers from your windshield without damaging it.
 Naturally, the adhesive is the most difficult part to remove, but it’s possible.
 So, here are some useful tips on how you can remove stickers from your windshield.

 This is logical right.
 Window cleaning detergents are meant to clean all sorts of nasty things off from windows, so you should start with this.
 What you do, is just spray a little bit of cleaning detergent on the sticker and let it sit for a few minutes.
 Some stickers will look like they are going soft while others will begin to skid when you touch them.
 Next, you’re going to take a razor blade, carve out the sticker gently without damaging your windshield.
 All done!